elycruz/gulpw/README.md

 ### Setup
 1. Create your project's bundle configs folder;  E.g., './bundle-configs' etc.
 2. Create your project's `bundle.wrangler.config*` file.
-Run `gulpw config` after installing `gulpw`.
+Then run `gulpw config` to populate the file.
 3. Tell your `bundle.wrangler.config*` file where your bundle configs folder is:
-Set `bundlesPath` to your bundles config path.
+4. Set `bundlesPath` to your bundles config path within your bundle.
+5. Configure your tasks within your `bundle.wrangler.config*` file.
+6. Execute `gulpw deploy-config` to configure servers to deploy your work to (this step is not currently optional).
+7. Reap the benefits of using such a powerful tool.

 ### Bundle config
+A bundle config:
-A bundle config is made typically of a yaml or json file with one or more properties listed in it.
+- is made typically of a yaml, ~~or~~ json, or javascriplt file with one or more properties listed in it.
-A bundle config only requires an `alias` property to be a valid bundle config file.
+- only requires an `alias` property to be a valid bundle config file.
-A bundle config file can have many sections representing and used by tasks.
+- can have many sections used by tasks.
+- can be creaated by calling `gulpw bundle-config`.
+Note this task will not overwrite existing bundles but will let you know when they already exists.

 #####Valid Bundle Config file:
 ```